 At 21, I split up with my fiancé just before the end of the summer holidays.
 By the end of Freshers’ Week, Michael and I were an item.

-At 22, I was costume designer for a university production of 42nd Street and learned dressmaking by jumping in and making 50 of them in the space of four months!
+At 22, I was costume designer for a university production of 42nd Street.
+I learned dressmaking by jumping in and making 50 dresses in the space of four months!

 At 23, I passed my driving test and went back to university to do a midwifery degree.